 Collaborative Couple Therapy

-I have been trained in Collaborative Couple Therapy by its founder Dr. Dan Wile.
-Collaborative Couple Therapy is a type of couple therapy that helps partners learn to shift out of an adversarial or withdrawn pattern and into a more collaborative one.
-This type of therapy assumes that the main problem is not what partners are arguing about, but rather their inability to help each other with it.
+I have been trained in Collaborative Couple Therapy by its founder, Dr. Dan Wile.
+This approach helps partners shift out of adversarial or withdrawn patterns and into a more collaborative way of relating.
+The core idea is that the main problem is not what partners argue about, but their difficulty helping each other with the underlying issue.

 Collaborative Couple Therapy is designed for couples who may be struggling with patterns of conflict in their relationship.